LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 Possible Complications

-Like any surgery, there can be risks — bleeding, infection, or injury to surrounding organs.
+Like any surgery, there can be risks — bleeding, infection, or injury to nearby organs.

 When Laparoscopy Isn’t Suitable

-In some cases, like with severe obesity or previous abdominal surgeries, traditional surgery might still be the better option.
+In some cases — such as severe obesity or previous major abdominal surgeries — traditional surgery might still be preferred.

 Preparing for a Laparoscopic Procedure